 Bloorcourt Veterinary Clinic is equipped to provide a wide range of surgical services and procedures for your cats and dogs.
-Sometimes, it’s preventive surgery – such as a spay or neuter to prevent pregnancy.
+Sometimes, it’s preventive surgery – such as a spay or neuter to prevent pregnancy and reduce the risk of mammary cancer.
 Other times, surgery is required to alleviate a problem such as an intestinal blockage (usually caused by pets swallowing a foreign object) or to remove bladder stones or tumours.
-For more complicated or intricate surgeries, we are associated with a Board certified veterinary surgical specialist.

 We take great pride in the way we ensure your pet’s complete comfort and safety before, during and after surgery.